Translate This Page

 powers of observation and reflection; respect for

-their own opinions and tolerance for those of others;
+tolerance for those of others;

 and tact, which comes from ready sympathy and quick